maolro/raldamain/en/rules/ranks/Combat/rastrear.md

 ## Rank I

-You receive an additional talent level in Survival.
+Add your rank in this skill to all survival, perception and insight checks.

-<u>Favored Enemy:</u> Choose a species or race of your choice.
-You will roll an additional bonus die on skill, defense and attack rolls related to your favored enemy, plus deal +1 base damage with your attacks.
-If your enemy is a humanoid race, you must spend a turn studying it to gain the benefits of favored enemy against it.
+<u>Studied strike:</u> You are capable of learning your target's moves, skills and weaknesses through careful observation.
+If you spend a full-round action watching a target of your choice you will gain advantage on all rolls related to it and a +1 bonus to all damage rolls.
+Studied strike will only work against one target and to switch you must spend another full-round action.

-<u>Favored terrain:</u> You are an expert guide in certain terrain.
-Choose a terrain among forest, desert, prairie, arctic, mountain, subway and urban.
+<u>Favored terrain:</u> You are an expert guide in a certain terrain.
+Choose a terrain among forest, desert, plains, arctic, mountain, underground and urban.
 As long as you are in your preferred terrain, you cannot get lost and leave no tracks unless you wish to.
-You also receive one Advantage die on all your skill and attack rolls, and one Disadvantage die on defensive rolls.
-When you reach Rank III and V you may choose an additional favored terrain in which to gain your benefits or you may add an additional Advantage die to [Perception](https://raldamain.com/rules/Crear%20personajes/talentos.html#percepci%C3%B3n-sab), [Survival](https://raldamain.com/rules/Crear%20personajes/talentos.html#supervivencia-sab) and [Stealth](https://raldamain.com/rules/Crear%20personajes/talentos.html#sigilo-des) rolls in a favored terrain you already know.
+While you are in your favored terrain you will gain a +1 bonus in all skill, attack and defense rolls (to qualify for this bonus a skill roll must directly be related to the favored terrain).
+When you reach Rank III and V you may choose an additional favored terrain or increase bonuses of a certain terrain by 2.

 ## Rank II